Capture of Fort Ticonderoga: Capture of the fort

 By 11:30 pm on May 9, the men had assembled at Hand's Cove (in what is now Shoreham, Vermont) and were ready to cross the lake to Ticonderoga.
 Boats did not arrive until 1:30 am, and they were inadequate to carry the whole force.
-Eighty-three of the Green Mountain Boys made the first crossing with B. Arnold and E. Allen, and Major Asa Douglas went back for the rest.
+Eighty-three of the Green Mountain Boys made the first crossing with Arnold and Allen, with Major Asa Douglas going back for the rest.
 As dawn approached, Allen and Arnold became fearful of losing the element of surprise, so they decided to attack with the men at hand.
 The only sentry on duty at the south gate fled his post after his musket misfired, and the Americans rushed into the fort.
 The Patriots then roused the small number of sleeping troops at gunpoint and began confiscating their weapons.
 Allen, Arnold, and a few other men charged up the stairs toward the officers' quarters.
 Lieutenant Jocelyn Feltham, the assistant to Captain William Delaplace, was awakened by the noise, and called to wake the captain.
 Stalling for time, Feltham demanded to know by what authority the fort was being entered.
 Allen, who later claimed that he said it to Captain Delaplace, replied, "In the name of the Great Jehovah and the Continental Congress!"
 Delaplace finally emerged from his chambers (fully clothed, not with "his breeches in his hand", as Allen would later say) and surrendered his sword.

 Nobody was killed in the battle.
 The only injury was to one American, Gideon Warren, who was slightly injured by a sentry with a bayonet.
 Eventually, as many as 400 men arrived at the fort, which they plundered for liquor and other provisions.
 Arnold, whose authority was not recognized by the Green Mountain Boys, was unable to stop the plunder.
 Frustrated, he retired to the captain's quarters to await forces that he had recruited, reporting to the Massachusetts Provincial Congress that Allen and his men were "governing by whim and caprice" at the fort, and that the plan to strip the fort and send armaments to Boston was in peril.
 When Delaplace protested the seizure of his private liquor stores, Allen issued him a receipt for the stores, which he later submitted to Connecticut for payment.
 Arnold's disputes with Allen and his unruly men were severe enough that there were times when some of Allen's men drew weapons.

 On May 12, Allen sent the prisoners to Connecticut's Governor Jonathan Trumbull with a note saying "I make you a present of a Major, a Captain, and two Lieutenants of the regular Establishment of George the Third."
 Arnold busied himself over the next few days with cataloging the military equipment at Ticonderoga and Crown Point, a task made difficult by the fact that walls had collapsed on some of the armaments.